 ACCEPTING THE LOSS OF THE PERSON WHO WAS

-In my experience, most adults having complicated histories with their parents, which inevitably colour any present day interactions.
+In my experience, most adults have complicated histories with their parents, which inevitably colour any present day interactions.
 There are incidents which are both unforgiven and unforgotten.
 Our parents try to compensate for their own regrets by regularly offering course corrections on our own parenting voyage.
 Nearly every adult child / parent relationship is a full plate drizzled with appreciation and overbearance; with affection and exasperation.

 Dementia unplugs the pool of personal history.
-All that was is drained away, one day at a time, and is replaced a new iteration of a being who is not quite whole.
+All that was is drained away, one day at a time, and is replaced by a new iteration of a being who is not quite whole.

 Reconciling one’s self with that, means learning to find an escape route through which you can permit yourself to be free of that history.
 It becomes a frank exercise in acceptance and objectivity: those arguments unresolved, and those wounds unhealed, can no longer be allowed to demand your energy, or your time, or your impatience.

 Your parent, in almost every definable fashion, has become your child.

 It suddenly became necessary for me to re-centre my thought process.
 I found it often useful to imagine my mother a stranger.
 How would I care for the elderly mother of a close friend?
 Which version of myself would I want to present to a septuagenarian in crisis on a street corner?